studley13/studley13.github.io/_posts/2018-01-14-linux-namespaces.md

 share with its parent, but a parent is aware of the namespaces of its direct children.
 This also means that namespaces can be easily nested.

-There are three main ways that a process ends up in a new namespace:
+A process can be moved into a new instance of a namespace in three ways:

-* A process can remove itself from a set of namespaces, placing itself in a newly created set of namespaces using the [`unshare(2)`][unshare-2] [syscall][],
+* A process may remove itself from a set of namespaces, placing itself in a newly created set of namespaces using the [`unshare(2)`][unshare-2] [syscall][],
-* A process can start a child process or thread and place inside a set of newly created namespaces using the [`clone(2)`][clone-2] syscall, or
+* A process may start a child process or thread and place inside a set of newly created namespaces using the [`clone(2)`][clone-2] syscall, or
-* A process can swap the namespace it is in for the namespace of another process that it knows already exists, using the [`setns(2)`][setns-2] syscall.
+* A process may swap the namespace it is in for the namespace of another process that it knows already exists, using the [`setns(2)`][setns-2] syscall.

-Whilst all of these processes might observe different system resources within their namespaces, it's important to note that they are all part of the same operating system and all talking to the same Linux kernel.
+Whilst all of these processes will observe different system resources within their namespaces, it's important to note that they are all part of the same operating system and all talking to the same Linux kernel.
 All that is effectively occurring is some changes to tables in the